stepzen-dev/snippets/pocs/obfuscated-endpoint-url/README.md

 ## Single-use & deleting

-Thus one can extend thise concept to a "single-use" endpoint, for example creating an endpoint for a demo and then delete it when no longer required.
+Thus one can extend this concept to a "single-use" endpoint, for example creating an endpoint for a demo and then delete it when no longer required.

 ```